outdoorsole/codepath-tips/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Will be updating more features upon code review (complete all optional features)

 ## Video Walkthrough